Typicality from concentration of measure in models with binary state variables: Introduction

-Just as ``state typicality'' is a powerful principle intimately related to the predictive power of equilibrium statistical mechanics, dynamic typicality is a good candidate to emerge as an organizing principle in non-equilibrium statistical mechanics~\cite{jaynes85_macroscopic_prediction}.

 The rest of the paper is organized as follows.
-In Section~\hyperref[sec:model]{II} we define the elementary CA and the observables that we will use to characterize the dynamics.
-In Section~\hyperref[sec:typicality]{III} we will present the results of our numerical investigations.
-Finally, in Section~\hyperref[sec:conclusions]{IV} we will discuss some implications of our results, future perspectives and state our conclusions.
+In section~\ref{sec:intuition} we present a physically intuitive formulation of our results.
+In section~\ref{sec:rigour} we present a formulation of the results in a mathematically rigourous way, together with the corresponding proofs.
+In section~\ref{sec:application} we analyze the case of one dimensional CA using our analytical results, contrasting them with the numerical findings.
+Finally, in section~\ref{sec:conclusions}, we formulate our conclusions and outlook.